 All product and service costs listed on your website must be accurate and complete.
 Product prices should list the cost including and excluding sales taxes.
 Shipping costs must be stated and be easy to find.
 You should not add notes such as “shipping costs on request” as this can be confusing and lead to frustration among customers.

 Double opt-in newsletter

+Newsletter marketing is a favored and cost-effective marketing strategy to reach existing and potential new customers.
+Newsletter registrations are often included on a website as part of an online form.
 The CAN-SPAM Act allows direct marketing messages to be sent to recipients without their permission, although this isn’t the case in some areas (i.e. Europe and Canada) where it’s forbidden to send e-mails and newsletters unless the recipient has specifically asked for them.
 So even though in the US, you can send commercial e-mails in the hope of winning over potential customers, you must have an opt-out or unsubscribe button so your customers can let you know they don’t want your information.
 Coming across as spammy can damage a company’s reputation so to play it extra safe, you should make use of the double opt-in process.
-The customer signs up to the newsletter, then receives an e-mail with a link that they have to click in order to activate future newsletters.
+The customer signs up to the newsletter, then receives an e-mail with a link that they have to click in order to activate future newsletters

 As a store owner, it’s your responsibility to provide your customers with relevant content in a professional and transparent way.
 Besides this valuable content, it is also important that pages are clearly marked and always available.
 The topic of data protection is not only relevant for legal reasons, but is also very important for online businesses from a marketing perspective.

 You can boost customer trust by using a trust seal for your online store.
 If you apply for a trust seal, a team of experts will judge your store standards according to existing data security, safety, return policy, delivery, and payment policy regulations.
 This way you can be sure that you created a legally compliant online store.